Masai Mara National Reserve

 Safari Adventures in the Masai Mara National Reserve

-There are countless ways to explore the Masai Mara National Reserve, with activities to suit all kinds of travelers:
+There are countless ways to explore the Masai Mara, with activities to suit all kinds of travelers:

 • Game Drives: The classic safari experience, where expert guides take visitors deep into the reserve for close encounters with the wildlife.